safaboukhris/MERN-Reservation/README.md

 ### Start the application:

--Run the Backend Server:
+- Run the Backend Server:
-yarn dev
+- yarn dev

 -Run the Frontend:
 Navigate to the client directory: